ska-telescope/ska-oso-pht-ui/docs/src/TitlePage.rst

 Next Steps
 ==========

-After successfully creating your proposal on this page, you'll move on to the "Team" page.
+After successfully creating your proposal on this page, you will move on to the "Team" page.

 Additional Notes
 ================